The Juvenile Delinquency Process

 Juvenile Transition Center, given a bond, placed on tether, and/or referred to community-based services.

-is an informal disposition of the case that does not appear on the public record.
+services, which is an informal disposition of the case that does not appear on the public record.

 The purpose of the Pre-trial Conference is to determine if the case can be resolved by a plea or whether